Near-Linear and Parameterized Approximations for Maximum Cliques in Disk Graphs: Introduction

 For general disk graphs, the complexity of computing the maximum clique has been a long-standing open problem~\cite{AmbuhlW05,EspenantKM23,Fishkin03}.
 Recently, Keil and Mondal~\cite{keil_et_al:LIPIcs.SoCG.2025.63} considered the case where there are $t$ distinct disk radii and gave an algorithm that runs in polynomial time for every constant $t$.
 In particular, the running time is $O(2^t n^{2t} (f(n)+n^2))$, where $f(n)$ is the time to compute a maximum matching in an $n$-vertex bipartite graph.
-A maximum matching can be computed in time $\tilde{O}(m)$ using the near-linear time max-flow algorithm in the recent breakthrough in~\cite{Chen2022-sz}, where $m$ is the number of edges in the bipartite graph, or in time $\tilde{O}(n^2)$ by a combinatorial algorithm~\cite{Chuzhoy2024-lj}.
-A $2$-approximation can be easily found in linear time~\cite{Carmi2023-av} by computing a stabbing set of four points~\cite{AmbuhlW05}.
-Further, the problem admits an EPTAS\footnote{EPTAS stands for efficient polynomial-time approximation scheme.} with a running time of $2^{\tilde{O}(1/\eps^3)}n^{O(1)}$ and an exact sub-exponential time algorithm~\cite{Bonamy2021-ep} (both of which also generalize to unit ball graphs).
+A maximum matching in a bipartite graph can be computed in time $\tilde{O}(m)$, where $m$ is the number of edges in the graph, using the near-linear time max-flow algorithm in the recent breakthrough in~\cite{Chen2025} with standard reductions to bipartite matching, e.g., the $O(m\log m)$-time fractional flow rounding technique in~\cite{Kang2015}; alternatively, it can be computed in time $\tilde{O}(n^2)$ by a combinatorial algorithm~\cite{Chuzhoy2024-lj}.
+Further, the problem admits a randomized EPTAS\footnote{EPTAS stands for efficient polynomial-time approximation scheme.} with a running time of $2^{\tilde{O}(1/\eps^3)}n^{O(1)}$ and an exact sub-exponential time algorithm~\cite{Bonamy2021-ep}.

 Finally, the problem has also been studied for intersection graphs of other classes of objects in the plane and has been shown to be NP-hard for rays~\cite{Cabello2013-yj}, strings~\cite{Keil2022-op}, ellipses and triangles~\cite{AmbuhlW05}, and for sets of both rectangles and unit disks~\cite{bonnet_et_al:LIPIcs.FSTTCS.2020.17}.